 Step-by-Step Learning Progression

-Now, try to combine short sentences using relative clauses.
-You might get two simple sentences like 'This is my cat.
+Next, combine simple sentences with relative clauses.
+Give two basic sentences such as 'This is my cat.
 My cat loves to sleep.'
-Your task is to turn it into 'This is my cat, which loves to sleep.'
-This builds confidence in creating your own descriptive sentences.
+Then guide your child to write 'This is my cat, which loves to sleep.'
+Confidence grows because the idea already exists; your child only connects it smoothly.

 5. Feedback